rossnelson/instrumentl-challenge/README.md

 parameter. for example `GET /locations?search=starbucks` will return all locations with "starbucks" in the name.

-### Convenience Scripts
+### Executing Tests

-From the root of the project:
+From the root of the project run `make test`:

+1. Waits fo rthe postgres db to become accessible
+1. Creates and migrates the test db
-1. Running `./test.sh` will run tests for the rails application using `rubocop` for linting and `rspec` for testing.
+1. Lints the codebase using `rubocop`
-1. Running `./run.sh` will execute the rake task, import each CSV, and then start the REST API.
-By default, the API runs on port 3000.
+1. Executes unit test susing `rspec`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>